karasmaur/oathbringer-backend/README.md

 # Oathbringer-backend

-A basic Clojure REST API Implementation using Compojure and Ring/HTTPKit
+A basic Clojure REST API Implementation using Compojure and Ring/HTTPKit.

+This is the backend for a web application meant to be used as a tool for tabletop RPG players.
+The main functionality is the item manager, which can be used to track the items your characters have, and the total weight of them.

+Some features of the item manager are:
+* Item sharing between campaigns(other players can change and use the same items).
+* Multiple containers for each character, eg. self, horse, bag holding, house, etc.

 ## Installation